MichiganCOG/M-PACT/RAINPROJECT.md

 <a name="rainv21"/>
 RAIN Layer v21.0
 ---------------
-The primary concept utilized in the formulation of this version is: The use of sampling and phase offset akin to 1D signals should be sufficient to characterize a given action signal.
+The use of sampling and phase offset akin to 1D signals should be sufficient to characterize a given action signal.
+Initialize alpha and phi as variables and let them learn based solely off of backpropagation.
+Inputs to extraction layer come from the beginning of the model directly from the input videos.

 ![RAINv21 Paramnw PLACEHOLDER] (/images/Paramnw.pdf)
 ![RAINv21 extractlayer PLACEHOLDER] (/images/extractlayer.pdf)